What is Group Life Insurance Policy?

 On average, the rate for group life insurance is between 6 and 10 per mille.
 With the 6 per mille being the industry benchmark as approved by the National Insurance Commission.

-How to Calculate Group Life Insurance Premiums
+How to Calculate Group Life Insurance Premiums in Nigeria

 In Nigeria, group life insurance premium is calculated as: